LESSON PLAN

 According to the UN Universal Declaration of Human Rights, these are fundamental rights of all people that must be protected.
 Everyone is entitled to these rights, regardless of race, color, religion, sex, language, political or other opinions, national or social origin, property, birth or other status.

-Learn more about the Universal Declaration of Human Rights: Story examples for each of the articles of the Universal Declaration of Human Rights.
+Learn more about the Universal Declaration of Human Rights: Curated stories, short films and artwork examples for the articles of the Universal Declaration of Human Rights.

 Universal Declaration of Human Rights